 that grows from that offering with trust, respect, kindness and affection.”

-The facilitators are trained to help you use the Boomerang and Panorama Inquiries if you have difficulty putting a name to how you feel about yourself when you find conflict or disharmony in relationships.
-The Compulsion Inquiry and Anxiety are woven together with the Unfindable Inquiry.
+Facilitators are trained to help you use the Boomerang and Panorama Inquiries if you have difficulty putting a name to how you feel about yourself when you find conflict or disharmony in relationships.
 A facilitator can help hold the space for a person sitting with uncomfortable or scary sensations.
 We all have patterns and habits of the mind that contribute to suffering.
 A facilitator can direct and maintain our attention on the source of anxiety or identification and help release the Velcro or charge.